BadiaValdes/docs/c#/beginning.md

 }
 ```

-In the main class we import two serialization libraries:
+In the main class, we import two serialization libraries:
 - `System.Runtime.Serialization.Formatters.Binary` -> Serialize to binary
 - `System.Xml.Serialization` -> To XML file